bixbydevelopers/capsule-sample-space-resorts/README.md

 - Where is Io-Tel?

 Here the user is asking to know about a specific property of a space resort, such as the gravity or the planet.
-We train the goal to be that property projection, for example `SpaceResort#gravity` and we annotate any resort names, planets and search criteria as Values.
+We train the goal to be that property projection (ex: `SpaceResort#gravity`), and we annotate any resort names, planets and search criteria as Values.
 We also add a special flagged signal route to `ProjectResort`.
-This is in case there were multiple space resorts that matched the search inputs, in which case this `ProjectResort` Action will ask the user to select a single space resort before providing the answer.
+This is in case there were multiple space resorts that matched the search inputs.
+Then the `ProjectResort` Action will ask the user to select a single space resort before providing the answer.

-#### Inner Property Projections
+#### Inner Property Projections (Continuations)
 You can see all trained utterances and plans by entering this query in the training tab search bar: `goal:SpaceResort#* continuation:SpaceResort`.
 For example:
 - What's the gravity there?
 - What planet is it on?